Chabad.org

 Chabad.org is the flagship website of the Chabad-Lubavitch Hasidic movement.
-It was one of the first Jewish internet sites and the first and largest virtual congregation.
+It was one of the first Jewish internet sites.

 History

 In 1988, Yosef Yitzchak Kazen, a Chabad rabbi, began creating a Chabad-Lubavitch presence in cyberspace.
 With the advent of computer communication technology, Kazen recognized its potential for reaching an almost limitless audience, unlimited by geographic and other constraints.
 Kazen digitized thousands of documents into what became the world's first virtual Jewish library, and enabling thousands of people to learn about Judaism for the first time.
 Chabad.org served as a model for other Jewish organizations that created their own educational websites.

 Jewish knowledge base

 Chabad.org has a Jewish knowledge base which includes over 100,000 articles of information ranging from basic Judaism to Hasidic philosophy taught from the Chabad point of view.
 The major categories are the human being, God and man, concepts and ideas, the Torah, the physical world, the Jewish calendar, science and technology, people and events.
 There are sections on Shabbat, Kosher, Tefillin, Mezuzah, the Jewish way in death and mourning and a synagogue companion.